vtex-apps/external-seller-example/docs/README.md

 Besides that, some routes were implemented to perform the other way communication, from the seller to the marketplace; an external seller integration has a two way communication.
 You can check in [this documentation](https://developers.vtex.com/vtex-developer-docs/docs/external-seller-integration-connector) the target of each request that can happen.

+So you can test it, you can follow the steps below:
+1. Link this application on a development workspace of a VTEX account;
+2. Open the GraphiQL link that is available when the app is successfully linked;
+3. Use the GraphQL IDE to create a seller on the VTEX account;
+4. Make a request to send a SKU suggestion to the marketplace (you can use the SKU Suggestion request in this Postman collection);
+5. Wait for the suggestion to pass through our matcher and appear as a Received SKU, on VTEX account's admin panel (Admin > Seller > Received SKUs);
+6. At this point, you can approve the SKU so it will appear on the marketplace's store.
+To do that, it's necessary to select both the category and the brand of the product.
+In case of not having, you can create it on the Catalog panel;
+7. Wait for the product to be indexed;
+8. Once it's already available on the store, you can test to buy it.
+By doing that, you'll automatically trigger all the order flow until the Order Placement.
+After that, you can test the routes that are exposed on this app regarding invoicing, tracking or cancellation.

+Feel free to contribute to this repo in case of identifying any problems or having suggestions to improve it! :rocket:

 ## Handlers

 | **Handler file**            | **Implemented Functions**                          | Use                                                                  |